SidneyPhoon/WSL-Workshop/README.md

    - **Source project**: the project that you want to deploy (e.g. "DSX_Local_V121_Workshop_*your initial*"
    - **Tag**: tag that you specified in the earlier steps.

 9. Click **Create**.
-This will take a few minutes because DSX is making a copy of all assets in the project.
+This will take a few minutes because WSL is making a copy of all assets in the project.
 10. The default view shows all assets that are a part of the project.
 Notice that you can filter them by type if you select the drop down. <br/>
 11. Filter the assets by **Models**.
 12. Select **Telco_Churn_ML_model** and click **Web service** to define an **Online Deployment** for the model.